woelper/oculante/README.md

 - Low cpu usage
 - Pretty fast startup/loading time
 - Display unassociated / unpremultiplied alpha (<kbd>u</kbd>)
 - Network listen mode: Start with `oculante -l port` and oculante will switch to receive mode.
 You can then pipe raw image data to that port, for example using `nc localhost 8888 < image.jpg`.
+Image types will be auto-detected.
 If you pipe image sequences, these will be played at about 30 fps so you can pipe videos to it.
 This can be useful to visualize images from a headless system.

-Cheatsheet:
+Shortcuts:
 > <kbd>Esc</kbd>/<kbd>q</kbd> = quit
 >
 > <kbd>i</kbd> = display extended info